PX4/PX4-Autopilot/nuttx/graphics/README.txt

   Currently, NxConsole supports only a single pixel depth.
 This configuration setting must be provided to support that single pixel depth.
-  Default: The smallest enabled pixel depth. (see CONFIG_NX_DISABLE_*BPP) CONFIG_NXCONSOLE_NOGETRUN
+  Default: The smallest enabled pixel depth. (see CONFIG_NX_DISABLE_*BPP) CONFIG_NXCONSOLE_CURSORCHAR
+  The bitmap code to use as the cursor.
+Default '_' CONFIG_NXCONSOLE_NOGETRUN
   NxConsole needs to know if it can read from the LCD or not.
 If reading from the LCD is supported, then NxConsole can do more efficient